 Every one of them is proof that comments about recordings are of limited value.

-We did it too, more times than I care to remember.
+We did it too, more times than I care to admit.

 Try It Our Way

 Or you can adopt our approach and hear those very same albums sound dramatically better than you ever thought possible.
+Better than you remember.
 It happens all the time here at Better Records and it can happen at your house too.
-Just follow the yellow brick– uh, scratch that, just follow the four steps.
+Just follow the yellow brick– uh, scratch that, just follow these four steps.

 You also probably won’t feel the need to go on silly audiophile forums to argue the merits of this or that pressing.
 You will already own the pressing that settles the argument.